 I know that radishes are not exactly front and center in this dish.
-Considering I don’t like plain radish that shouldn’t be a surprise.
-However when radishes hang out with some friends like, crab, avocado and orange it makes them pretty cool dudes.
+Considering I don’t like a plain radish that shouldn’t be a surprise.
+However when radishes hang out with some friends like crab, avocado, and orange it makes them pretty cool dudes.
 They are much nicer and milder with their buddies.
 What is that saying, “You are whom your friends are”?

 Everyone may not agree, but I find that radishes by themselves are mean and prickly but pair them with something sweet and mild, and that prickliness simmers right down.
 I was weary taking my first bite, apparently still traumatized by the first time radishes and I were introduced, but after that first bite, all my fear just went away.
 First I tasted the sweetness of the crab, followed by the brightness of lemon, orange, and tarragon, then falling right in line came a pleasant peppery prickle of the radish.
 Everyone was playing along so well I got up and made myself another plate.

 - 6 oz lump crab meat